 Solo Trekking Permit For Restricted Areas & Pre-Arrival Visa Trekking Update 2026

-Nepal's restricted area trekking system is set for a significant policy shift in 2026.
-A formal proposal submitted by the Trekking Agencies' Association of Nepal (TAAN) introduces changes that could reshape how permits are issued, particularly for solo trekkers and pre-arrival permit processing.
-This update could become one of the most important regulatory changes in Nepal trekking in recent years.
+Nepal's restricted area trekking system underwent a significant policy update in 2026.
+The Department of Immigration Nepal, acting on a formal notice submitted by the Trekking Agencies' Association of Nepal (TAAN), has implemented changes that reshape permit issuance, particularly for solo trekkers and pre-arrival permit processing.
+This is one of the most important regulatory updates in Nepal trekking in recent years.

 Official TAAN letter to Nepal Immigration Department proposing solo trekker and pre Arrival permit reforms